YuseongJang/YC/README.md

 # Yield_Curve

-'Web scrapping' and 'Yield Curve' is mainly references from 'https://blog.naver.com/stochastic73/221683483414' and but there's some details are not work for now so I fixed those
+'Web scrapping' and 'Yield Curve' is mainly references from 'https://blog.naver.com/stochastic73/221683483414' but there's a lot of details are not working for now(especially web crawling part) so I fixed